Circumcision Fetish

 Acucullophilia

-A niche erotic interest among consenting adults in circumcision: the circumcised (or, less often, the intact) penis, or the idea of the act and changed state itself.
+A niche erotic interest among consenting adults in circumcision: the circumcised (or, less often, the intact) penis, or the idea of the procedure and the changed bodily state.
 Community terms include circumsexual and acucullophilia; it is not a recognised diagnosis.

 - Prevalence